Presenting at a Conference

 Assistance about how to write a proposal is always available from our professors; they have written successful proposals and presented a paper at more than one conference and are happy to help students prepare.
 When it comes to putting together a paper proposal, ask your professor for samples of successful proposals that they've written.
 Get right to the point when making your argument in the proposal and don't frontload it with lots of references to secondary sources.
 Highlight what is new and original about your work.

 The UST graduate English program hosts a conference each spring, usually in April or early May.
 This is a great conference to get "your feet wet," so to speak, and a comfortable way to try your hand at presenting a paper in familiar surroundings.
 The majority of students presenting are from St. Thomas, but graduate students from the five-state region, including those from the University of Minnesota, Minnesota State University Moorhead, North Dakota State University, and the University of Wisconsin-Eau Claire have also presented papers at this conference.
-The conference program for the Spring 2015 UST Graduate English Conference, titled "Postcards from the Edge: Texts and Contexts," can be found on the conference webpage.
+The conference program for the Spring 2016 UST Graduate English Conference, titled "Disquiet," will be available soon.